KeabetsweMatlhabe/CodeSpaceAcademy_PortfolioPiece_KEAMAT511_BCL2401_GroupF_KeabetsweMatlhabe_SDF11_/README.md

 Creative Design Choices:I adhered closely to the Banking App, for practice but would like to experiment with more creative design choices in future projects.

 Overall Learning Experience
--This project was hands-on experience in applying CSS layout techniques and Tailwind.
-It helped understand my understanding of Tailwind techniques to its practical applications in web development.
-I look forward to building on these skills in future projects to enhance my knowledge and challenge myself.
+-This project was hands on, Cache Bank portfolio piece has been an enriching journey that has allowed us to explore various aspects of web development and design.
+Through each component, I have strived to achieve our project objectives while honing our technical skills and knowledge.